Carpenter ants may not eat wood like termites, but they can damage it to make nests.

 Therefore, store firewood at least 20 feet away from your home and keep it off the ground.
 Use a rack or platform to improve airflow and reduce moisture buildup, which makes it less attractive to ants.

-8. Pour Boiling Water on Ant Trails
+8. Pour Boiling Water into Accessible Nests

 9. Neem Oil